Skip to main content

 Even if we form a goal, we still may not see it through due to busy schedules or lack of clear guidance.

-He notes, “We expect people to save for retirement, but they often drop out mid-journey even if they see the value.
+"We expect people to save for retirement, but they often drop out mid-journey even if they see the value.
+That's human nature."

-For businesses hoping to shape behaviour, Phil suggests a repeatable framework he calls the ‘SHAPE’ method (Scope, Highlight, Apply, Prove, Embed).
+For businesses hoping to shape behaviour, Courtney suggests a repeatable framework he calls the SHAPE method (Scope, Highlight, Apply, Prove, Embed).

 He focuses first on scoping by asking simple questions: